CSX PE Ratio 2026

 Current Valuation

-At a P/E ratio of 28.92, investors are paying $28.92 for every $1 of CSX's annual earnings.
-This high P/E suggests investors expect strong future earnings growth or that the stock is trading at a premium.
+At a P/E ratio of 19.39, investors are paying $19.39 for every $1 of CSX's annual earnings.
+This moderate P/E is typical for established companies with steady earnings.

 Industry Comparison

-Compared to the Industrials industry average P/E of 20, CSX is trading at a premium.
-This could be justified by superior growth, profitability, or competitive position.
+Compared to the Industrials industry average P/E of 20, CSX is trading at a discount.
+This discount may present a value opportunity or could reflect higher risk or slower growth.

 Get Complete CSX Valuation Analysis